 When you hear the phrase “Marilyn Walk” you probably associate it with Marilyn Monroe’s distinctive sashay.
 That’s a fine image, but if your name happens literally to be Marilyn Walk then that means you went down in Hollywood history unremembered.
 We like to imagine Walk dreaming of catching her first big break and seeing an article about herself entitled “Walk of Fame.”
 It doesn’t seem as if that happened, but this shot by renowned lensman Bruno Bernard, aka Bernard of Hollywood, bestows a sort of fame upon Walk all by itself by making her image a rare collectible.
-It was probably made around 1955.
+It was probably made during the early 1950s.
 And just in case you think we’re making up her name, the reverse of the photo appears below.

 Aww, we can’t believe how big she’s gotten.